-10.8 On takeaways, 80% of respondents to the 2015 survey said Standish centre had too many fast food outlets.
-Too many takeaways in a centre can increase 'dead' frontages during the day, worsen health problems within the population and exacerbate issues of littering and noise.

-10.9 In terms of health, Wigan is a problem area for obesity, which takeaways contribute to.
+- 10.8 On takeaways, 80% of respondents to the 2015 survey said Standish centre had too many fast food outlets.
+Too many takeaways in a centre can increase 'dead' frontages during the day, worsen health problems within the population and exacerbate issues of littering and noise. - 10.9 In terms of health, Wigan is a problem area for obesity, which takeaways contribute to.
 In 2016/17, 2,361 Wiganers per 100,000 sought hospital care for obesity, double the England average of 1,159 (Public Health England).
-Meals eaten outside of the home tend to be associated with higher intakes of sugar, fat and salt and portion sizes tend to be bigger.

-10.10 Currently, the proportion of takeaways in relation to the total number of businesses in Standish centre is 9%.
-A policy has been added to the Standish Neighbourhood Plan to ensure the proportion of takeaways does not rise above this current base level.

-10.11 The problem of obesity and unhealthy lifestyles is also becoming worse in young people.
+Meals eaten outside of the home tend to be associated with higher intakes of sugar, fat and salt and portion sizes tend to be bigger. - 10.10 Currently, the proportion of takeaways in relation to the total number of businesses in Standish centre is 9%.
+A policy has been added to the Standish Neighbourhood Plan to ensure the proportion of takeaways does not rise above this current base level. - 10.11 The problem of obesity and unhealthy lifestyles is also becoming worse in young people.
 Public Health England 2016/17 figures from the National Child Measurement Programme (NCMP), show that 37 per cent of Wigan children at the end of their last year of primary school were classed as overweight, against a national average of 34.2.
-This number has increased in the borough since 2012, when 31.8 per cent of primary school leavers were classed as overweight.

-10.12 Instilling health lifestyle habits in young people is important but planning law can also help by preventing takeaways operating too close to schools.
+This number has increased in the borough since 2012, when 31.8 per cent of primary school leavers were classed as overweight. - 10.12 Instilling healthy lifestyle habits in young people is important but planning policy can also help by preventing takeaways operating too close to schools and a Standish Neighbourhood Plan policy has been added to reflect this.

-10.13 The population of Standish is projected to grow significantly - by about 25% within the next decade - as people move into the new homes currently under construction.

-10.14 To support a sustainable village, it is important that the existing businesses and shops should be retained, enhanced and expanded both in the village centre and across the Standish Neighbourhood Area, especially in the designated employment and retail areas.

-10.15 Improving the aesthetic appearance of the village centre was raised as a concern during the consultation and a report was commissioned from AECOM, one of the leading planning consultancies in the UK, to suggest ways the village centre could potentially be improved.
+- 10.13 The population of Standish is projected to grow significantly by about 25% within the next decade as people move into the new homes currently under construction. - 10.14 To support a sustainable village, it is important that the existing businesses and main town centre uses, as defined in the glossary, are retained, enhanced and expanded both in the village centre and across the Standish Neighbourhood Area, especially in the designated employment and retail areas. - 10.15 Improving the aesthetic appearance of the village centre was raised as a concern during the consultation and a report was commissioned from an independent planning consultancy to suggest ways the village centre potentially could be improved.

-10.16 AECOM produced a Masterplan for the village centre - finalised in a revised form in July, 2017, and published with the draft Standish Neighbourhood Plan - which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey.
-10.17 The village centre has a designated 'Town Centre Uses' Smaller Town Centre boundary, defined by Wigan Council, centred around the Standish Centre Conservation Area, High Street and nearby roads.
+- 10.16 The independent planning consultancy produced a Masterplan for the village centre - finalised in a revised form in July 2017, and published with the draft Standish Neighbourhood Plan (see Evidence Base Appendix B) - which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey. - 10.17 The village centre has a designated 'Town Centre Uses' Smaller Town Centre boundary, defined by Wigan Council, centred around the Standish Centre Conservation Area, High Street and nearby roads.